FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/overview/3-log-management.md

 ![Logs Basic Usage Scenario](./images/logs-basic-usage-scenario_01.png)

-The Monitoring Service operator is responsible for providing the CMM log management features to the OpenStack operator.
-He uses the features himself for retrieving log data on CMM.
+The **Monitoring Service operator** is responsible for providing the CMM log management features to the OpenStack operator.
+A Monitoring Service operator uses the features for retrieving log data on CMM.

 The **OpenStack operator** uses the log management features for retrieving log data on the OpenStack services and the middleware components that make up the underlying OpenStack